 Drinks.
 Food.
 Travel.
 These are the topics I write, talk, and teach about, pretty much in that order, though all are clearly interconnected.
 I’m the author of Boozehound: On The Trail of the Rare, the Obscure, and the Overrated in Spirits (Ten Speed), which Anthony Bourdain called “superbly informative, entertaining, and yet deeply subversive.”
 For over six years, I wrote a popular drinks column for the Washington Post, which won awards for Best Newspaper Column three different years from the Association of Food Journalists.
 I’ve written a wine column for Philly.com and was a columnist for Harpers Wine & Spirit magazine in the UK.

-My new book, GODFORSAKEN GRAPES, will be published in early 2018 by Abrams Books.
+My new book, GODFORSAKEN GRAPES, will be published in April 2018 by Abrams Books.

 Here’s what some critics had to say about my drinks writing:

 “Jason Wilson… is funny, smart, and just irreverent and critical enough that you trust every word he writes.”

 “A natural storyteller”